Welcome to PLMF Music Trust!

 Tallinn Winter Festival

 The festival was created to bring a little light into the darkest time of the year through concert experiences.
-Music will be performed by some of the finest Estonian and international artists at Swedish St. Michael’s Church, Tallinn Town Hall, and Jaan Poska House.
-As part of the festival, the charity campaign “Lift Your Gaze and Open Your Heart” has, since 2006, drawn attention to those in need in our society.
-The festival has been awarded the European Festivals Association’s EFFE Quality Label.
+Music will be performed by some of the finest Estonian and international artists at the Swedish St. Michael’s Church, Tallinn Town Hall, and Jaan Poska House.
+The charity campaign “Open Your Eyes, Open Your Heart” has, since 2006, drawn attention to those in need in our society.
+The festival has been awarded the EFFE Quality Label.

 Tallinn Chamber Music Festival